4 June 2021

 - Reinforcing the need for robust communications between the engagement team and partner.

 A criticism of the prior standard was that firm quality control manuals were purely to satisfy standard requirements and not used in the actual engagement.
-This standard clarifies the role and responsibilities of the engagement partner.
-Notably, the required involvement of the engagement partner throughout the engagement, and retain the emphasis on the engagement partner’s responsibility for managing and achieving quality at the engagement level.
+This standard clarifies the role and responsibilities of the engagement partner; notably, their required involvement throughout the engagement and their responsibility for managing and achieving quality at the engagement level.

 (a) The auditor has fulfilled the auditor’s responsibilities, and has conducted the audit under professional standards and applicable legal and regulatory requirements; and